manuel-serrano/hop-tutorials/pipo/step1/README.md

   1. Implement the `updatePadPosition` and modify the `repaint` function to redisplay the user pad.
-  2. Define a global variable for representing the ball and modify `repaint` to draw it on the canvas.
+  2. Define a global variable for the ball and modify `repaint` to draw it on the canvas.

 **************************************************************************